Vasilios Koutsianikoulis: OFI

-Reports had linked Koutsianikoulis with both AEK and OFI in the weeks after his release from Ergotelis and it seemed the Athenian club had convinced the Greek youth international to join, despite their well-documented financial troubles.
-AEK were keen to sign Koutsianikoulis, and confirmed negotiations between club president Thomas Mavros and the player's manager in an attempt to strengthen AEK's squad, which had been decimated by the departure of a raft of key players during the summer.
+Reports had linked Koutsianikoulis with both AEK Athens and OFI in the weeks after his release from Ergotelis and it seemed the Athenian club had convinced the Greek youth international to join, despite their well-documented financial troubles.
+AEK were keen to sign Koutsianikoulis, and confirmed negotiations between club president, Thomas Mavros and the player's manager in an attempt to strengthen AEK's squad, which had been decimated by the departure of a raft of key players during the summer.
 Eventually however, Koutsianikoulis chose to move to his former club's local rival OFI, who had secured the required license from the tax office to partake in the 2012−13 Superelague season.
 On August 20, 2012 Koutsianikoulis finally signed a 3-year contract with OFI.

 He made his debut with the club in August 2012, during a 0-0 home draw against Skoda Xanthi, and scored his first goal on 29 October 2012 during a 2-2 home draw against Panetolikos.
-He spent the next three seasons at OFI, making 89 appearances in both the Greek Superelague and the Greek Cup, scoring 8 goals.
+He spent the next three seasons at OFI, making 89 appearances in both the Super League and the Greek Cup, scoring 8 goals.
 In 21 March 2015, OFI withdrew from professional competitions, as the administration failed to meet the club's pressing financial obligations and criticized the top-flight circuit for “unfair and uneven decisions” against the club.
-In a symbolic gesture, Koutsianikoulis, along with the other 14 players who still comprised the club's roster at the time walked on the pitch of the Theodoros Vardinogiannis Stadium on that day (before match-day 29) and waived OFI's fans farewell.
-As a result of OFI's departure, Koutsianikoulis was released from his contract with the club.
+In a symbolic gesture, Koutsianikoulis, along with the other 14 players who still comprised the club's roster at the time walked on the pitch of the Theodoros Vardinogiannis Stadium on that day (before match-day 29) and waived the fans OF OFI farewell.
+As a result of the departure of OFI, Koutsianikoulis was released from his contract with the club.

-In June 2015, Koutsianikoulis was reported to join Greek Superelague side Veria, under the advice of the club's Technical Director Zisis Vryzas, with whom Koutsianikoulis had collaborated during his time at PAOK.
+In June 2015, Koutsianikoulis was reported to join Greek Supere League side Veria, under the advice of the club's Technical Director Zisis Vryzas, with whom Koutsianikoulis had collaborated during his time at PAOK.
 The deal was however never realized.

 AEL

 After brief flirts with Veria and Trikala, Koutsianikoulis eventually signed a 3-year contract with Football League side AEL on September 3, 2015, marking his return to his hometown Larissa.
-He made 23 appearances for AEL and scored one goal during the 2015−16 Football League season, helping his club win the division title and achieve instant promotion to the Superleague.
+He made 23 appearances for AEL and scored one goal during the 2015−16 Football League season, helping his club win the division title and achieve instant promotion to the Super League.

-After returning to the Superleague with AEL, Koutsianikoulis' playing time significantly dropped.
+After returning to the Super League Greece with AEL, Koutsianikoulis' playing time significantly dropped.
 He made only 7 league appearances during the 2016−17 season, and just one appearance in next year's edition of the competition.
 As a result, Koutsianikoulis' contract was terminated by the club on mutual consent in September 2017.